FelipeEnne/Coding-Challenges/Dictionaries and Hashmaps (HackerRank)/Two Strings/description.md

 1. s1="hello", s2="world".
 The substrings "o" and "l" are common to both strings.
 2. a="hi, b="word". s1 and s2 share no common substrings.

+## Resolution

+It reduces a part into an object, where the keys is the word and the value is the word count, then passes through the other array to see match two strings.